Engineering design process: Research

-Design requirements
+Establishing design requirements

-Establishing design requirements and conducting requirement analysis, sometimes termed problem definition (or deemed a related activity), is one of the most important elements in the design process in certain industries, and this task is often performed at the same time as a feasibility analysis.
-The design requirements control the design of the product or process being developed, throughout the engineering design process.
+Establishing design requirements and conducting requirement analysis, sometimes termed problem definition (or deemed a related activity), is one of the most important elements in the design process in certain industries, and this task is often performed at about the same time as a feasibility analysis.
+The design requirements guide the design of the product or process being developed, throughout the engineering design process.
 These include basic things like the functions, attributes, and specifications – determined after assessing user needs.
 Some design requirements include hardware and software parameters, maintainability, availability, and testability.
+This activity is important because requirements may affect and constrain all later engineering design activity.

-Feasibility
+Feasibility studies

 In some cases, a feasibility study is carried out after which schedules, resource plans and estimates for the next phase are developed.
 The feasibility study is an evaluation and analysis of the potential of a proposed project to support the process of decision making.
 It outlines and analyses alternatives or methods of achieving the desired outcome.
 The feasibility study helps to narrow the scope of the project to identify the best scenario.

 A feasibility report is generated following which Post Feasibility Review is performed.

 The purpose of a feasibility assessment is to determine whether the engineer's project can proceed into the design phase.
 This is based on two criteria: the project needs to be based on an achievable idea, and it needs to be within cost constraints.
 It is important to have engineers with experience and good judgment to be involved in this portion of the feasibility study.

 Concept generation

 A concept study (conceptualization, conceptual design) is often a phase of project planning that includes producing ideas and taking into account the pros and cons of implementing those ideas.
 This stage of a project is done to minimize the likelihood of error, manage costs, assess risks, and evaluate the potential success of the intended project.
-In any event, once an engineering issue or problem is defined, potential solutions must be identified.
-These solutions can be found by using ideation, the mental process by which ideas are generated.
-In fact, this step is often termed Ideation or "Concept Generation."
-The following are widely used techniques:
+In any event, once an engineering issue or problem is defined, potential solutions must be identified. ideation refers to the mental process by which ideas are generated.
+The following are some widely used techniques to help stimulate ideation: